 Coverage: 1990s to present.
 Citations and abstracts to over 600 scholarly journals, magazines, and trade publications covering topics across all government and military branches, with more than 415 titles having full-text articles available.

-Users may create an account to save their searches or proceed as a guest.
+Users may create accounts to save their searches or proceed as guests.**Access limited to 5 concurrent users.**

 Terrorism Research & Analysis Consortium (TRAC) is a uniquely comprehensive resource for the study of political violence of all kinds.
 In cooperation with a team of 2800 experts, TRAC gathers the best information for exploration of this topic by faculty, scholars, students, government and defense professionals, as well as the general public.